-- State funding of the TRS-PERS retirement liability; - An increase to the Base Student Allocation to inflation proof pre-K through 12th grade education funding by no less than the amount of \$860 for the 2023-2024 fiscal year. - Increase funding to account for flat funding in past years. - Recognition of the need to keep pupil-teacher ratios to a level in line with research-based best practices; - Funded career and technical education. - An early adoption timeline that allows school boards and district administration to effectively plan instruction and staffing for the upcoming school year. - Programs and Initiatives focusing on Alaska Native languages and cultures.
+- State funding of the TRS-PERS retirement liability; - An increase to the Base Student Allocation to inflation proof pre-K through 12th grade education funding by no less than the amount of \$860\1650 for the 20232024-2025 fiscal year. - Increase funding to account for flat funding in past years. - Recognition of the need to keep pupil-teacher ratios to a level in line with research-based best practices; - Funded career and technical education. - An early adoption timeline that allows school boards and district administration to effectively plan instruction and staffing for the upcoming school year.
+(Refer to Resolution 2.23 Funding for Schools by Establishing the Base Student Allocation in Advance) - Programs and Initiatives focusing on Alaska Native languages and cultures.